imagej/imagej.github.io/_pages/guide/getting-started.md

 -   To lead ImageJ development with a clear vision, avoiding duplication of efforts
 -   To provide a central online resource for ImageJ: program downloads, a plugin repository, developer resources and more.

-Be sure to follow the ImageJ2 [project news](http://imagejdev.org/recent_changes) and the [ImageDev blog](http://imagejdev.org/blog) for updates on this exciting project.
+You can follow the ImageJ2 [project news](/news) for updates on the project.

 Getting Help
 ------------